BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

-            in the form {file}name; then, if the element is imported from another file (possibly using a different name), that is indicated after an equals sign; finally if the actual definition is in a different file, that is indicated inthe form {file}
+            in the form {file}name; then, if the element is imported from another file (possibly using a different name), that is indicated after an equals sign; finally if the actual definition is in a different file, that is indicated in the form {file}

             for example, the following line indicates that the tr-157-1-2-0 _UPnP component is imported from the tr-157-1-1-0 UPnP